-(An Exploration Stage Company) NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIODS ENDED FEBRUARY 29, 2016 AND FEBRUARY 28, 2015
+(An Exploration Stage Company) NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIODS ENDED FEBRUARY 28, 2017 AND FEBRUARY 29, 2016

-(j) Share-based compensation
+(i) Share-based compensation

 The Company has an equity-settled share-based compensation plan for granting stock options to management, directors, employees and consultants.
 The Company recognizes compensation expense for this plan at fair value so that the fair value of each option grant is estimated on the date of the grant and amortized over the vesting period, with the resulting amortization credited to reserves.
 The Company uses the accelerated method (also referred to as graded vesting) for allocating stock option expense over the vesting period.
 Stock option expense incorporates an expected forfeiture rate.
 The forfeiture rate is based on past experience and expectations of future forfeitures rates.
 Adjustments are made if the actual forfeiture rate differs from the expected rate.
 The fair value of each grant is determined using the Black-Scholes option-pricing model.
 Consideration paid upon the exercise of stock options is recorded as share capital.
-See also Note 4.

-(k) Asset retirement obligations
+(j) Asset retirement obligations

 The Company recognizes liabilities for statutory, contractual or legal obligations associated with the reclamation of exploration and evaluation properties.
 Initially, a liability for an asset retirement obligation is recognized at its fair value in the period in which it is incurred and the corresponding asset retirement cost is added to the carrying amount of the related asset.
 The cost is amortized over the economic life of the asset using either the unit-of-production method or the straight-line method, as appropriate.
 Following the initial recognition of the asset retirement obligation, the carrying amount of the liability is adjusted for changes to the amount or timing of the underlying cash flows needed to settle the obligation.
-As at November 30, 2015 and 2014, the Company had not incurred any asset retirement obligations related to the exploration and evaluation properties.
+As at February 28, 2017 and November 30, 2016, the Company had not incurred any asset retirement obligations related to the exploration of its exploration and evaluation properties.

-(l) Income taxes
+(k) Income taxes